Eugenie Bouchard: 2013: Breakthrough

 For the 2013 season, Bouchard enlisted Nathalie Tauziat to coach and travel with her part-time, and Bouchard transformed her defensive, retrieving tactics from junior level into a game of aggression.
 Tauziat was let go after the season and Saviano committed to a more present role alongside Bouchard.

-At the start of the season, Bouchard attempted to qualify for the main draw at the Sydney International, but lost to Storm Sanders in the first round of the qualifiers.
+At the start of the season, Bouchard attempted to qualify for the main draw at the Sydney International, but lost to Storm Sanders in the first round of qualifying.
 She played the qualifiers for the Australian Open and was eliminated by Daria Gavrilova in the second round.
 Bouchard played in the main draw of the Copa Bionaire in Colombia.
 She beat Laura Thorpe in the opening round but lost to Alexandra Panova in the next round.
 At the Copa Colsanitas, she had to play the qualifying rounds again.
 She beat Richèl Hogenkamp in the opening round but the lost to Arantxa Parra Santonja.
 Bouchard played in the main draw of the Mexican Open in Acapulco where she beat Eva Birnerová in the first round, before she was defeated by defending champion and top seed, Sara Errani.
 She received a wildcard entry to the Miami Open and beat Shahar Pe'er in her opening match and was defeated in the second round by world No. 2, Maria Sharapova.

 At the Family Circle Cup, she successfully qualified for the main draw, and drew fellow qualifier Nastassja Burnett which she won in straight sets.
 She also defeated world No. 42, Laura Robson, in three sets in the second round, her first top-50 win.
 Bouchard won her third-round clash against former US Open champion Samantha Stosur (the Australian retired), booking a spot in the quarterfinals of the Premier tournament.
 It was the first top-10 victory of her career.
 Although she lost to Jelena Janković, the quarterfinal appearance assured her a spot in the top-100 for the first time.
 Bouchard went on to play a French Open warm-up tournament, the Internationaux de Strasbourg, where she had one of her most impressive runs on the WTA Tour to date.
 She made it to the semifinals by defeating Sílvia Soler Espinosa, Camila Giorgi and Anna Tatishvili all in straight sets, but lost to Alizé Cornet.
 Bouchard made her first major main-draw appearance at the French Open, where she defeated Tsvetana Pironkova in straight sets.
 Her next opponent was the defending champion Maria Sharapova, who defeated her.